-2. Internal Control framework
+2) Internal Control framework

 The Board exercises overall responsibility on the Company's internal controls and its effectiveness.
 The Board recognise that risks cannot be eliminated completely; as such the systems and process put in place are aimed at minimizing and managing risk.
-The Company has established internal control which cover all levels of personnel and business process in accordance with ISO standards to ensure the Company's operations run in an effective and efficient manner as well as to safeguard the assets of the Company and stakeholder's interest.
-Continuous assessment of the effectiveness an adequacy of internal controls, which includes and independent examination of controls by the internal audit function, ensures that corrective action, where necessary, is taken in a timely manner.
+The Company has established internal control which cover all levels of personnel and business process in accordance with ISO 9001:2015 standard (Quality Management Systems) to ensure the Company's operations run in an effective and efficient manner as well as to safeguard the assets of the Company and stakeholder's interest.
+Continuous assessment of the effectiveness and adequacy of internal controls, which includes an independent examination of controls by an external party as well as the examination carried out internal audit function, ensures that corrective action, where necessary, is taken in a timely manner.

-3. Qualitative Disclosure
+3) Qualitative Disclosure